Help, My Teen is Driving (Me Insane)!

 Being the parent of a new driver doesn't have to be stressful or anxiety-provoking.
 Here are a few tips for making the transition a little more tolerable:

 Set clear rules and expectations with regards to driving.
-Some obvious ones include: follow the rules of the road, obey curfew, no talking on the phone while driving, always wear your seatbelt, return the car in the same shape as when you left with it, and so on.
+Some obvious ones include: follow the rules of the road, obey curfew, no texting or talking on the phone while driving, always wear your seatbelt, return the car in the same shape as when you left with it, and so on.
 Some other ideas are: No more than one passenger in the car at a time, pay for your own gas, no food or drink in the car, keep music at a reasonable volume, maintain a clean car (inside and out), and so on.
 Be sure to enforce consequences when the rules or expectations are not adhered to (removal of driving privileges is probably a good place to start).

 Promote responsible driving by being a good driver yourself (be a good role-model).
 If you expect your child to wear seatbelts while riding in the car, then set a good example by doing so yourself.
 If you typically drive down the road and cuss out every motorist that changes lanes in front of you, then don't be surprised when your teen does the same.
 Drive responsibly while your teen is in the car, and he or she will likely learn to do the same.

 Allow your teen to drive while you are a passenger then provide relevant feedback and/or tips.
 Point out useful tips like how to back up, parallel park, drive in the rain or snow, pull over for emergency vehicles, what to do when pulled over, etc. This information will certainly come in handy as your teen develops his or her driving habits.